The best hemiplegia treatment is exercise — but how you can exercise when half the body is paralyzed?

 How Repetition Heals the Brain and Treats Hemipleiga

 Neuroplasticity is activated by repetition.
 Your brain likes to be efficient, so it will strengthen the neural networks for tasks that you do regularly.
-This way you exert less effort.
+Over time, it will take less effort to perform these tasks, and they will become “automatic” once again.

 Patients with hemiplegia cannot move their affected side because the brain has lost communication with those muscles.
 But if you begin to move those muscles frequently, it will let your brain know that moving those muscles is important.